EricBorba/StorageFailurePredictor/README.md

 ### Comprehensive Analysis of SSD Failure Effects and Performability with Machine Learning

 This notebook provides a comprehensive exploration of SSD failures and performability metrics across various applications, leveraging machine learning models to enhance the analysis.
-The objective is to understand the factors affecting SSD reliability and improve their usage in different environments.
+The objective is to understand the factors affecting SSD reliability and improve their usage in burst buffer tiers within the high-performance computing field.

 **Content**:
 1. **Data Loading and Preprocessing**